Pac-12 Conference: NCAA conference realignment (2021–2023)

-Conference re-build and expansion (2024–present)
+Conference re-build and expansion (2024–2026)

-Following the victory in the lawsuit, with sole access to all assets of the conference, Oregon State and Washington State were granted permission by the NCAA to act as a defunct conference for the 2024 and 2025 years while planning its future.
+Following the victory in the lawsuit, with sole access to all assets of the conference, Oregon State and Washington State were granted permission by the NCAA to act as a dormant conference for the 2024 and 2025 years while planning its future.
 If they had failed to meet membership requirements by July 1, 2026, the conference would have been disbanded.

 Varsity teams for the two schools joined the West Coast Conference, Mountain West Conference, and Intercollegiate Rowing Association, depending on the sport, under temporary two-year agreements.
 Despite this, the Pac-12 sponsored six sports (football, men's and women's track and field, women's gymnastics, wrestling, and baseball).
 These teams functioned as independents and made heavy use of scheduling agreements with other conferences but acted under the Pac-12 banner and used Pac-12 promotional and broadcast material.

-On September 12, 2024, it was announced that the conference would add four schools from the Mountain West, led by Boise State, with San Diego State, Fresno State, and Colorado State following.
-This violated an anti-poaching clause in the scheduling agreement contract between the Pac-12 and Mountain West, requiring an additional exit fee payment to the MWC, but the Pac-12 filed a lawsuit, arguing that the penalties were extreme and violated anti-trust laws.
+On September 12, 2024, it was announced that the conference would add four schools from the Mountain West: Boise State, Colorado State, Fresno State and San Diego State.

+This violated an anti-poaching clause in the scheduling agreement contract between the Pac-12 and Mountain West, requiring an additional exit fee payment to the MW, but the Pac-12 filed a lawsuit, arguing that the penalties were extreme and violated antitrust laws.

 With the conference now at six members and needing two more to get to the required number for FBS eligibility, the conference reached out to prospective members throughout mid-September, including American Conference members Memphis and Tulane, Mountain West member UNLV, and FBS Independent UConn.
 During this time, the conference also looked to add a member in Texas, targeting American members UTSA, North Texas, and Rice.
 It also looked for non-football teams.
 The West Coast Conference's Gonzaga was the Pac-12 top priority, followed by Saint Mary's and Creighton.

 On September 23, 2024, Memphis, Tulane, USF, and UTSA released a joint statement, acknowledging interest by other conferences, but re-affirming their commitment to the American.
 UNLV also signed a grant of rights with the Mountain West, and so the Pac-12 regrouped, adding Utah State as its seventh conference member.
-Soon after, Utah State and Colorado State joined the anti-poaching lawsuit against the MWC.
+Soon after, Utah State and Colorado State joined the anti-poaching lawsuit against the MW.
 Boise State also later joined.